Growing Hostas in Decorative Containers

 The easy answer is all of them although some hostas are more finicky than others.
 You will want to choose a hosta that you want to spotlight whether it be the color of the hosta or the shape of the mound.
 You may want to show off the striking appearance of an ‘Autumn Frost’ or ‘Brother Stefan’ or highlight the upright habit of a ‘Praying Hands’ and ‘Sugar Plum’.

 Miniature hostas are very popular for container gardening too.
 A lot of times the miniature hostas can be lost in the garden setting as the larger growing hostas crowd them and take your eye away from the smaller clumps.
-Growing the miniature hostas in containers helps you show them off.
+Growing miniature hostas in containers helps you show them off.
 Some of the miniature hostas are hard to grow in the garden but do great in containers as you can control the growing conditions better.
 Every hosta grower should have a container filled with different “Mouse Ear” cultivars of hosta.

 Contrasting colors!